 The Coalition for Diversity exists to increase the numbers of traditionally underrepresented students at King Hall through recruitment efforts that include pre-law workshops, mentorship programs, and admitted student receptions.
 Coalition also works towards retention by collaborating with student groups and administration in creating a diversity-friendly environment where all identities are valued and able to develop.
 Our overall mission is to create an atmosphere of solidarity at King Hall in a way that improves the quality of education and diversity of the legal field.
 All are welcome to join.

 The Criminal Law Association provides opportunities to learn about the practice of criminal law.
 The association is designed for open debate and discussion as well as career enhancement for students interested in criminal law.
 Membership consists of both prosecution- and defense-oriented students, and is open to anyone with an interest in criminal law.

-The Entertainment and Sports Law Society was founded to foster student interest in pursuing legal careers in the ever-growing entertainment and sports industries.
+The Entertainment and Sports Law Society is dedicated to helping students pursue legal careers in the ever-growing entertainment and sports industries.
 The group sponsors guest speakers, including King Hall alumni who have enjoyed successful careers in entertainment and sports law.
-The club aims to create a journal of student-authored articles concerning today's pressing legal issues in these dynamic fields.
+The club also creates a journal of student-authored articles concerning today's pressing legal issues in these dynamic fields.

 The Environmental Law Society provides opportunities for students to further their interest in environmental and natural resources law through fun and educational programs.
 ELS seeks to educate and raise awareness about current environmental debates and policies.
 We network with the professional community for support, guidance, and information about the environmental practice arena.
 ELS hosts environmental speakers, keeps apprised of educational and career opportunities for students, and plans King Hall's annual environmental law symposium.